RPS - Bylaws

 4. Emeritus Member: Emeritus status is available for members who have retired from active professional service in pathology, pathophysiology, or pathogenesis of renal diseases.
 A member may become emeritus by requesting this status, in writing, to the Secretary.
 Emeritus members do not pay dues, nor may they serve on committees or hold elected office.

-5. Associate Member: A person who has demonstrated interest and involvement in the field of renal pathology as determined by the Membership Committee, using criteria agreed upon by the Board of Directors, but who lacks a doctoral degree.
+5. Associate & Community Member: A person who has demonstrated interest and involvement in the field of renal pathology as determined by the Membership Committee, using criteria agreed upon by the Board of Directors, but who lacks a doctoral degree.
+This category includes allied health professionals, patients, family members, caregivers, or members of patient-advocacy groups with an interest in renal pathology.
 Annual dues, if any, shall be as specified from time to time by the Board of Directors.

 C. Rights of Members: Only Regular and Sustaining Members in good standing shall have the right to hold office and to vote.
 Each Regular or Sustaining Member shall have one (1) vote with respect to any matter requiring the vote, consent, or approval of the members.
 A member who is in arrears of dues payments for the current year is considered to not be in good standing and cannot vote or hold office.
 All Members have the right to attend the Scientific Meetings and to participate in deliberations and discussions at the Business Meetings.
 No Member shall use the name, property, or the organization of the Society for personal benefit.
 Only currently elected officers shall represent the Society in official business.